Home | Playful Learning Activities | Children’s Books | Winter Books for Early Learners

 Snowballs by Lois Elhert

 Elhert’s stories are always a classroom favorite.
-In this short, simple story children will learn about the snow and how to build a snowman.
+This short, beautifully illustrated book is all about snow, including a demonstration of how to build a snowman.

 Stories for Preschool and Pre-K